groupby/chillastic/README.md

 Reindex multiple elasticsearch indices, save your progress, mutate your data in-flight.

+### WARNING:
+This is 99% done, but is still rough on the edges.
+However, it will be 1.0.0 within a week or so.

 ### Requirements
 Currently chillastic relies on redis to store the current state of the transfer and any pending jobs.